-The bus needed repairs during February 2020 and so was in the garage twice for repairs to be carried out.
+The bus needed repairs during February and so was in the garage twice for repairs to be carried out (13th to 19th, and again on 28th).
 However, outwith these dates the bus was fully operational until the pandemic hit the UK and lockdown began.
 From 18th March, the bus was being used for shopping deliveries to the vulnerable once a week throughout lockdown.
 The bus was not available for passengers during this time due to Covid-19 restrictions.
 This picked up again very slightly in the month of September when restrictions began to lift, and SMO (Gaelic college) borrowed it for students on 1st, 3rd and 5th.
 The bus was thoroughly sanitised before and after.
+However, the bus was broken for part of this month so shopping deliveries were not made on the 15th as planned.

-As can be seen in the graph below, the passenger numbers dropped to zero as the pandemic grew in the UK through February and March, but started to pick back up again slowly after restrictions were eased in August 2020.
+As can be seen in the graph below, the passenger numbers dropped to zero as the pandemic grew in the UK through February and March, but has started to pick back up again slowly after restrictions were eased in August.
 Similarly with the graph below, the bus was still in use for deliveries through lockdown, travelling around 150km a month to make food deliveries to the vulnerable in rural areas.
-This again picked up as restrictions were eased.
+This has again picked up as restrictions were eased.